 - Looking for an interesting summer study programme with good food, exciting places to visit and great company?

 The XJTLU China Studies Summer School is a place to be, a course to follow, and an experience to be had.
 The academic course at the heart of this year’s summer school, taught in intensive mode, is social change in China.

-The summer school, which runs from Saturday 2 to Saturday 30 July 2016, will take you to Xi’an and Chengdu, as well as introducing you to Suzhou, the home of XJTLU.
+The summer school, which runs from Saturday 1 to Saturday 29 July 2017, will take you to Xi’an, Chengdu and Hangzhou, as well as introducing you to Suzhou, the home of XJTLU.